• November 29, 2017

 3 – Dust

 To protect your site, any machinery that may heat up during use must be free of dust and grime.
-It’s also prudent to install adequate extraction fans in environments in which dust is likely to be in the air, such as factories and warehouses.
+It’s also prudent to install adequate extraction fans in environments in which dust is likely to be in the air, such as logistics and industrial warehouses and workshops.
+Regular professional cleaning and system maintenance, coupled with modern VESDA detection systems, can provide an early warning solution where traditional smoke detectors may be too slow.

 4 – Heat Generating Objects